RDF Tutorial#

 • Click import

-• The data should be loaded within a second
+• The data should load within a few seconds to minutes, depending on size

-When you go back to the home screen (click GraphDB) you should see your local active repostiroy having a total of 1,143 statements.
+When you return to the home screen (click GraphDB) you should see your local active repository with a certain number of statements depending on the RDF file.

 Enable autocomplete#

-• Click on the repository you just created
+• Toggle Autocomplete on for the repository you created

 Explore the data#

-Now we have the data loaded we can start exploring the data.
-To do this we will use the Explore option first.
-To do this do the following:
+Now the data is loaded we can start exploring the data.
+To do so, use the Explore view:

-• In the Easy Graph bar type “Project” and select the “http://jermontology.org/ontology/JERMOntology#Project” URL.
+• In the Easy Graph bar type “Investigation” and select the http://jermontology.org/ontology/JERMOntology#Investigation URL

-• Follow the “hasPart” links to other nodes
+• Follow the “hasPart” links to the study and the other nodes

 Do you see the connections between the nodes and the excel sheet?